erizov/Professor/semester_16/lecture_113_data_lakes_advanced/data_discovery/README.md

 ### Short Description

-A computational method for data discovery.
+A computational method for content discovery.
 Solves specific problems in this domain through systematic processing.
 Operates by applying algorithmic techniques to transform inpdatasetata into desired outputs.

 **Key Characteristics:**
 - **Time Complexity**: Varies